risi-kondor/GElib/python/docs/source/SO3partB.rst

 Given that :math:`D^{(\ell)}` is a :math:`2\ell\!+\!1` dimensional representation, this would correspond to a complex matrix :math:`A\in\mathbb{C}^{(2\ell+1)\times n}`.
-However, following PyTorch convention, ``SO3part`` objects can also have a "batch dimension" the significance of which is that GPU operations are automatically parallelized across this dimension.
+However, following PyTorch convention, ``SO3part`` objects can also have a "batch dimension" that GPU operations are automatically parallelized over .

 ``SO3part`` is thus implemented as a
 :math:`b\times (2\ell+1)\times n\times 2` dimensional single precision